 Where to Check-in

 To offer passengers a more efficient service, Adolfo Suárez Madrid-Barajas Airport has redistributed the airlines in each terminal.
-Please select your airline on the following list to find out where to check-in.Getting to the Airport
+In the following link you can find your airline and all the information about it: Link hereGetting to the Airport

 : Line 8 (Nuevos Ministerios-Airport T4)